ISO/IEC JTC 1/SC 29

 ISO/IEC JTC 1/SC 29, entitled Coding of audio, picture, multimedia and hypermedia information, is a standardization subcommittee of the Joint Technical Committee ISO/IEC JTC 1 of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 It develops and facilitates international standards, technical reports, and technical specifications within the field of audio, picture, multimedia, and hypermedia information coding.
-SC 29 includes the well-known JPEG and MPEG experts groups, and the standards developed by SC 29 have been recognized by nine Emmy Awards.
+SC 29 includes the well-known JPEG and MPEG experts groups, and the importance of the standards developed by SC 29 have been recognized by at least 15 Emmy Awards.

 The international secretariat of SC 29 is the Japanese Industrial Standards Committee (JISC) of Japan.

 History

 ISO/IEC JTC 1/SC 29 was established in 1991, when the subcommittee took over the tasks of ISO/IEC JTC 1/SC 2/WG 8.
 Its title, "Coded representation of audio, picture, multimedia and hypermedia information", has not been changed since its inception.
 Within its first year, SC 29 established four working groups, a secretariat, and working group conveners, and held its first plenary in Tokyo, Japan.
 Its founding chair was Hiroshi Yasuda of NTT, who continued to serve in that capacity through 1999.
 Subsequent chairs have been Hiroshi Watanabe of NTT (2000–2006), Kohtaro Asai of Mitsubishi Electric (2007–2017), Teruhiko Suzuki of Sony (2018–2020), and Gary Sullivan of Dolby Labs (2021–present, originally from Microsoft before moving to Dolby in 2023).

 In 2003, SC 29 was the inaugural recipient of the Lawrence D. Eicher Award, an award that has been given by ISO to only one technical committee or subcommittee each year, which "recognizes the significant contribution and superior performance of an ISO technical committee (TC) or subcommittee (SC) to the development of ISO International Standards".

 As of May 2024, SC 29 is responsible for 617 currently published standards and updates of standards, including standards for JPEG (ISO/IEC 10918-1), JPEG-2000 (ISO/IEC 15444-1), MPEG-1 (ISO/IEC 11172-1), MPEG-2 (ISO/IEC 13818), MPEG-4 (ISO/IEC 14996), MPEG-4 AVC (ISO/IEC 14496-10), JBIG (ISO/IEC 11544), MHEG-5 (ISO/IEC 13522-5), etc.